microbuilder/elfquery/README.md

 # elfquery

-An ELF file analysis utility written in Golang.
+An ELF file analysis tool written in Golang.

-This utility parses the symbolic content of an ELF file and allows the data to be analysed via:
+This tool parses the symbolic content of an ELF file and allows the data to be analysed via:

 - SQL queries (`elfquery sql`)